 To minimise this happening:

-- inhale as soon as you fire up your e-cig
+- inhale as soon as you fire up your vape

 - take your finger off the fire button when you have finished inhaling

-You can also clear any accumulated e-liquid out of the tube by removing your clearomizer, putting a paper towel below the point that connects to the battery and blowing firmly through the mouthpiece.
+You can also clear any accumulated e-liquid out of the tube by removing your tank, putting a paper towel below the point that connects to the battery and blowing firmly through the mouthpiece.

-Since we first wrote this post advances in technology are making some tanks leak resistant.
+Since we first wrote this post advances in technology are continuing to improve the leak resistance of tanks.